-Yoshihide Suga poised to win party vote for Japan PM
+Yoshihide Suga wins party vote for Japan prime minister

-The expected victory in the party vote by Suga, currently the chief Cabinet secretary, all but guarantees his election in a parliamentary vote because of the majority held by the Liberal Democrats’ ruling coalition.
+The expected victory in the party vote by Suga, currently the chief Cabinet secretary of Abe’s government, all but guarantees his election in a parliamentary vote Wednesday because of the majority held by the Liberal Democrats’ ruling coalition.

-Media reports said early vote counting of local representatives Monday indicated Suga had an overwhelming lead over the two other contenders — former Defense Minister Shigeru Ishiba and former Foreign Minister Fumio Kishida.

-The voting by nearly 400 ruling party lawmakers began Monday afternoon, with results expected within hours.

 Suga gained the support of party heavyweights and their wing members early in the campaign on expectations that he would continue Abe’s policies.
-That his victory appears to be a done deal has raised criticism from inside and outside the party that the process is undemocratic and murky.
+That his victory appeared to be a done deal has raised criticism from inside and outside the party that the process is undemocratic and murky.

 The closed-door politics also apparently led lawmakers to support Suga in hopes of getting favorable party and Cabinet posts in the new administration.